 To repair a drysuit, turn it inside out, zip it up, clothes-pin the neck and one wrist, blow up through other wrist with [cool] hair dryer or some other method.
 Paint with soapy water to find the hole (like an inner tube).
 Patch the hole with Gear Aid Seam Grip WP to repair.

 Foul weather gear is an alternative to a dry suit that works well especially on warmer, lighter days.
 Bib pants under a winter-weight jacket is the recommended combination.
 The high rise of the bib prevents water from seeping in underneath the bottom edge of the jacket and the suspenders keep your pants from drooping as you twist around in the boat.

 A fleece neck warmer is also convenient.
 It won't get in the way and can easily be unrolled to cover as much of your face as you like.

-Foam (not inflatable) PFDs are recommended, as it's not uncommon to get splashed even on light days.
+Foam (non-inflatable) PFDs are required, as it's not uncommon to get splashed even on light days.

-Make sure that whatever life jacket you use fits well and has no straps or edges that can catch on the boom, your tiller extender, etc.
+Make sure that your life jacket fits well and has no straps or edges that can catch on the boom, your tiller extender, etc.

 Hat - a brimless, warm hat is recommended

 Sun glasses - not a necessity but are handy for blocking the low winter sun